 This delicious crabapple syrup can be stored in jars for about 1 year in a cool, dark place or kept cold in the fridge for up to a few months.
 We produce a lot of it, so we prefer to put it in pint jars and process it in a hot water bath.

-It tastes delicious served on Dutch Baby Pancakes, Sheet Pan Pancakes, Belgian Waffles, and Homemade Vanilla Ice Cream.
+It tastes delicious served on Dutch Baby Pancakes, Easy Sheet Pan Pancakes, Crispy Belgian Waffles, and Ninja Creami Homemade Vanilla Ice Cream.

 For another traditional canning recipe, try my Old Fashioned Pickled Beets!